LumaPictures/pflow/README.md

   while waiting for data to arrive, so that they do not block greenlet execution.
 * You should always check that the return value of `Component.receive()` or `Component.receive_packet()` is not the sentinel object `EndOfStream`, denoting that the port was closed.
+* Calls to `Component.receive()` will put the component in the DORMANT state if an `EndOfStream` is returned.
+  The next successful call to `Component.receive()` will set it back to an ACTIVE state.

 ### Component States